elyock/GenAIBook/README.md

 # Book - Generative AI in Action
+N.B. (elyock): Modified book-environment.yml to support MacOS.
+Other code changes to fix type hints and/or changes in model features.

 Welcome to the code repo associated with my book [**Generative AI in Action**](https://www.manning.com/books/generative-ai-in-action), published by Manning.

 Note: The book is also available on [Amazon](https://a.co/d/cFDrfcp).